 Many homeowners are familiar with loans and HELOCs, but not everyone knows that there are more options for home financing.

-The way home equity sharing works at Noah is that we invest in your home.
+The way home a Home Value Investment works at Noah is that we invest in your home.
 Think of us almost as another member of your household (who doesn’t visit and eat all the good snacks).
-You get cash in exchange for our share in the future appreciation of your home equity, which you can use for any goals you choose.
+You get cash in exchange for our share in the your home value, which you can use for any goals you choose.
 You won’t add debt to your profile or have to make monthly payments.
 Instead, Noah gets a share when you sell or refinance your home, or in a cash payment at the end of your term.
 If your home increases in value, fantastic!
 We’ll celebrate that win with you and take a proportionate share of the home’s appreciation.
 If your home drops in value after our Initial Term period with you ends, we’ll be partners through that loss, too, and share in the depreciation.

 Home equity advantages and disadvantages

 If you’ve already planned on paying for college with a combination of funds from 529 savings, personal savings, smart budgeting, and financial aid including student loans, home equity can be one additional option to close any funding gaps.
 As with any major financial decision, your best plan for success is to consult a professional for customized advice, and understand the pros and cons.